 Problem-based learning overcomes the limitation of traditional teaching approach and allows learning through diversified experiences.
 Interaction, collaboration and peer learning are encouraged.
 It also reinforces affective education and community education while developing students’ intellectual ability, the attitude and ability to learn.
 Different life scenario is simulated for students to learn and use the language in context to enhance their motivation of learning.

-Junior secondary students were doing community service in a kindergarten.
+Students were doing community service in a kindergarten.
 They wrote stories and lyrics of the graduation song for the graduation ceremony.

 Senior secondary students wrote letters to their family members.